sszuev/tower-of-algorithms/data-structures/README.md

 This project contains different data structure implementations and simple console [JMH](https://openjdk.java.net/projects/code-tools/jmh) based application for demonstration.
+_Note: some benchmarks may take a long time_

 Right now there are following data structures: